UniVE-SSV/SoftwareArchitecture/_docs/gradle/build.gradle.md

     testImplementation("org.junit.jupiter:junit-jupiter")
 }
 {% endhighlight %}
-In this block, we define all the <a href="https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring-dependencies">dependencies</a> (i.e. libraries and/or frameworks) used by the project.
+In this block, we define all the <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/declaring_dependencies.html#declaring-dependencies">dependencies</a> (i.e. libraries and/or frameworks) used by the project.
 We can have different types of dependencies because we could have different dependencies for different scopes.
 For example, some dependencies should be used for compiling source code whereas others only need to be available at runtime, or only for executing tests.
 In our build.gradle we have defined some testImplementation, that is, dependencies only used for testing.
 Let's see the meaning of the second line: as you can notice, we have a function, testImplementation.
 This defines the configuration, i.e. the scope.
 A scope can be defined in plugins or by the user.
 For example, for the Java plugin, we have different scopes (we will see here a few of them):
 1. compileOnly: dependencies used only in compile-time.
 2. runtimeOnly: dependencies used only in run-time.
 3. testImplementation: dependencies used only for testing.
-A comprehensive explanation of Java Plugin dependencies can be found <a href="https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management">here</a>.
+A comprehensive explanation of Java Plugin dependencies can be found <a target="_blank" rel="noopener noreferrer" href="https://docs.gradle.org/current/userguide/java_plugin.html#sec:java_plugin_and_dependency_management">here</a>.
 Note that since Application is an extension of the Java plugin, these scopes are available also if you are using the Application plugin.
 In the next lesson, we will see an example of how we can import (and use) a dependency.
 "org.junit.jupiter:junit-jupiter" is the dependency that we want to import.
 The substring before ':' represents the group (i.e., it is an identifier of an organization, company, or project).
 After the ':' we have the name of the dependencies (in our case, junit-jupiter).

 In addition, you could also have another ':' after the name and the last part of the string represents the version of the dependency that you want to use.
 For example, the first dependency (that has group org.junit, and name junit-bom) is bound to version 5.9.1.
 If the version is omitted, then Gradle will fetch the latest version of the dependency.
 This is not always optimal, because if a new version of a runtimeOnly dependency that you are using ships out, the next build of your app could fetch the newer version, and, if the developers introduce some breaking changes, then these changes may break your app.